 It is the Norwegian Food Safety Authority that administers the veterinary regulations for live animals.

-You have to enquire in the red channel upon entering Norway.
-The exception is if you are travelling with a dog, cat or ferret directly from Sweden.
+You must always go through the red channel upon entering Norway at the border crossing.
+Excepted are persons travelling with a dog, cat or ferret directly from Sweden.
 If your papers are in order, you may pass through the green channel.

 Travelling with horses to and from Norway

-When moving to Norway from abroad, you may bring your pet without paying customs duty or VAT.
-You have to have lived abroad for at least one year, and the pet must have been owned by you.
-The exemption does not apply to pets in a business undertaking that moves to Norway.
+When moving to Norway from abroad, you may bring your pet with you without paying any customs duty or VAT, provided that you have lived abroad for at least one year, and that you have owned the pet.
+The customs duty and VAT exemption does not apply to pets in a business undertaking that are relocated to Norway.

-You must always contact the Norwegian Food Safety Authority to obtain the necessary permit to import the pet.
+You must contact the Norwegian Food Safety Authority to check any restrictions (eg. pet passport and vaccine requirements).